 - Make sure everyone at your company has a link to your fan page in their email signature.
-This is easy to do in Outlook, and is a simple way of communicating your page each and every time you email people.
+This is easy to do, and is a simple way of communicating your page each and every time you email people.

 - Add a Facebook icon and link to your website and any other pages you have.
 Because Facebook’s search feature often fails to produce the desired search results for finding a specific fan page, people will often turn to Google and your website to find a link to your Facebook fan page.
 Make it as easy as possible for them to find you!